kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 type TelemetryPolicySpec struct {
   // Identifies the target gateways to which this policy attaches (GEP-713).
+  // At least one target reference is required.
+  //
+  // +required
+  // +kubebuilder:validation:MinItems=1
   TargetRefs []NamespacedPolicyTargetReference `json:"targetRefs"`

   // Configuration for distributed tracing options.